Can You Use Diesel in a Fuel Oil Furnace?

 While diesel makes an effective stop-gap when you’re short on heating oil, it should only be used as a short-term solution.
 Furnaces are made to run on specific oil and are built to accommodate the burning heat, viscosity and other characteristics of heating oil.

 Diesel burns slightly hotter than heating oil, which can be beneficial for extremely cold nights.
-However, over time, this additional heat can wear down components at a slightly quicker rate, shortening the life span of your furnace.
+However, over time, this additional heat can wear down components at a slightly quicker rate, shortening the lifespan of your furnace.

 In addition, diesel is more expensive than heating oil.
 Most oil tanks are around 275 gallons and hold approximately 225 gallons of fuel, so it’ll take multiple trips to a gas station to get enough diesel to fill up your tank.
 Using diesel for your furnace will be significantly more expensive than heating oil.